solar2d/com.cleveradssolutions-plugin.cas/docs/CleverAdsSolutions/index.markdown

 ## Registration

-Before you can use this plugin, you must [register](https://cleveradssolutions.com/) with CleverAdsSolutions&nbsp;.
+Before you can use this plugin, you must [register](https://cleveradssolutions.com/) your accont.

 ## Syntax